david13penalver/DAW-2/Web Apps Deployment/First Evaluation/01_the_web.md

 With all this, it displays the HTML+CSS+Image page and executes the JavaScript code on the page inside the browser.

 On the server host was running the TCP/IP server that understands the HTTP protocol.
 We will call this software the Web server.
-The server is “customizable” allowing code specific to our application to be executed.
+The server is “customizable” allowing the executing of the code specific of our application.
 That specific code is the server code that is usually written in Java, PHP, NodeJS, etc.

 Therefore in a web app there are 3 types of code:
 - Display code: HTML, CSS, Images, Videos, etc.